luciemars/cucumber-java-selenium-webdriver-example/README.md

 Test scenarios are described in the feature files located here ./src/test/resources/com/automatedtest/sample.

+For more info about this project, read the article ["UI automated test project example with Selenium, Cucumber and Java"](https://medium.com/@lucie.duchemin/ui-automated-test-project-example-with-selenium-cucumber-and-java-b33788bd11c4)

 ## Installation ##

 You need to have [Java 8 JDK](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html) installed along with [maven](https://maven.apache.org/).